 Showcasing the iconic Vans Sidestripe, the Old Skool or also known as the “Style 36” debuted in 1977.
 It was the first low-top and skate style shoe that has leather panels.
 This trusty and coveted canvas has always been a favorite not just by skaters like Julian Stranger, but also among BMX champs like Dakota Roche.

 Available for adults, kids and even toddlers, the Vans ATCQ Old Skool shoe, an innovative collaboration with the iconic rap group named A Tribe Called Quest rap, was released on April 6, 2018.
 The footwear design acknowledges and celebrates the group’s outstanding musical contribution and also pays tribute to their cultural influence since the early 1990s.
+Other collaborative sneakers of Vans and ATCQ are the Slip-On, SK8-Hi, UltraRange, and Authentic.

 - The Vans ATCQ Old Skool has an extra pair of black laces.